 One study published in Physiology and Behavior does suggest that catechins and caffeine found in green tea may help support weight maintenance.
 Green tea is considered a safe addition to most people’s diets.

 Resveratrol is a substance found in the skin of red grapes, mulberries, Japanese knotweed, and peanuts.
 Studies suggest it does burn fat in rats.
-But according to researchers in the Annals of the New York Academy of Sciences, there’s not enough evidence to support its use as a metabolism booster in humans yet.
+But according to researchers in the , there’s not enough evidence to support its use as a metabolism booster in humans yet.
 More clinical trials are needed.

 Despite the hype, supplements that are promoted as fat busters and metabolism boosters rarely have a significant effect on weight loss.
 If you want to shed excess pounds, cutting calories from your diet and exercising more regularly are probably your best bets.